Andhagan (soundtrack): Reception

 Latha Srinivasan of Hindustan Times wrote "Music director Santhosh Narayanan is known for his spectacular songs and BGM but in Andhagan the songs are just terrible.
 Krish is a talented musician and plays at a bar for his livelihood but the songs he sings are tacky to say the least.
 This was quite unexpected from this talented music director who just gave us the massive Kalki 2898 AD."
 Gopinath Rajendran of The Hindu wrote "While the film's songs don't manage to stay put in our memory, the fantastic piano compositions stand apart."

 Controversies

 After the release of "The Andhagan Anthem", Santhosh called out the record label, saying the arrangement, lyrics, music, mix and master were not what he delivered.
-Speaking to M A Fahad Hussain of The Times of India, he reiterated his claims, adding that even the music in the trailer was not his.
-He expressed disappointment with the label for making changes without consulting him and wanted the actual composer to be credited instead of him.
+Speaking to M. A. Fahad Hussain of The Times of India, he reiterated his claims, adding that even the music in the trailer was not his composition.
+He accused the label of making changes without consulting him and wanted the actual composer to be credited instead of him.
 Thiagarajan, when questioned by The Times about the issue, claimed ignorance and refused to comment.